Funding Spotlight

 Overall budget: SEK 4,000,000

-Duration: 2021-2024
+Duration: 2021-2025

 News

-The SynTM's Principal investigator
+The Principal investigator

 • Consider a refined representation of the Environment to refer both to the execution context and to the interactions within the team.
 Thus, the environment is not merely an external entity, but rather is intertwined with the anatomy of the team;